 Meshfree methods, particle methods, and generalized finite element methods have undergone substantial development since the mid 1990s.
 The growing interest in these methods is in part due to the fact that they are very flexible numerical tools and can be interpreted in a number of ways.
 For instance, meshfree methods can be viewed as a natural extension of classical finite element and finite difference methods to scattered node configurations with no fixed connectivity.
 Furthermore, meshfree methods have some advantageous features which are especially attractive when dealing with multiscale phenomena: A-priori knowledge about particular local behavior of the solution can be introduced easily in the meshfree approximation space, and an enrichment of a coarse scale approximation with fine scale information is possible in a seamless fashion.
 The implementation of meshfree methods and their parallelization however requires special attention, for instance with respect to numerical integration.

 This symposium aims to promote collaboration among engineers, mathematicians, and computer scientists and industrial researchers to address the development, mathematical analysis, and application of meshfree and particle methods especially to multiscale phenomena.
 It continues the 2-year-cycled Workshops on Meshfree Methods for Partial Differential Equations.
 This particular instance is dedicated to the memory and contributions of Ted Belyschko.
 While contributions in all aspects of meshfree methods are invited, some of the key topics to be featured are

-The workshop will be held at the University Club of the University Bonn in downtown Bonn.
+The workshop will be held at the University Club of the University of Bonn in downtown Bonn.

 The conference fees are: